niravdesai5/azure-marketplace-charts/README.md

 The above command creates a ServiceAccount and a ClusterRoleBinding for Tiller and initializes Helm in the cluster.

-### Add Repo
+### Add Repository

-Helm Charts are available via the Azure Marketplace public repository.
+Helm charts are available via the Azure Marketplace public repository.

 Create a secret to use when pulling images from the registry.
 This step is only necessary the first time you deploy a chart on an AKS cluster, and can safely be omitted for subsequent chart deployments on the samecluster.